polkadot-js/api/docs/start/api.query.other.md

 console.log(`The delta was ${balanceNow.sub(balancePrev)}`);
 ```

-In the above example, we introduce the `.at(<hash>, [params])` query.
+In the above example, we introduce the `.at(<hash>[, ...params])` query.
 For all `.at` queries, the first parameter is always the block hash at which we want to make the query, in our example we use both the last retrieved block and the parent thereof.
 The params are optional as per the type of query made, for instance to retrieve the timestamp for a previous block, it would be -

 ```js
 ...